FoxChrisRealTheGit/react-stylux-carousels/README.md

 * A Giant Thank you to [Dev Mountain](https://devmountain.com/) for teaching me to code good
 * A big thank you to Morten Rand-Hendriksen for your videos on flex box and the code that allows the className socialness to work
 * Credit to http://meyerweb.com/eric/tools/css/reset/  for use of a reset file
-* Credit to the React-Styles team (used as nestingstyles) for the code to allow for media queries through style
+* Credit to the React-Styles team (used as nestingstyles) for the code to allow for media queries through style object
+* Massive credit for the animations to Daniel Eden - animate.css - http://daneden.me/animate

 ## Changelog
+**0.2.1**
+* updated to current stable react stylux version 0.2.9